Snigdha7906/SAATHI/README.md

 # SAATHI
-This is a model that is aimed at providing lane assistance to visually impaired people
- and providing them a sense of independence and control while walking through unknown environments.
+This is a model that is aimed at providing lane assistance to visually impaired people & help them navigate in the surroundings and thus providing them a sense of independence and control while walking through unknown environments.

  It also identifies the objects and gives output in form of speech.